hdevilbiss/freeCodeCampJS/README.md

 Callbacks are functions that get passed to another function to decide its outcome.
 For example, a callback function may be passed to a `filter` method to decide how to filter an array.

-## First Order ("Class") Functions
+## First Class Functions

 All JavaScript functions are first-class functions.
-First-class functions can be:
+First class functions can be:

 - Assigned to a variable
 - Passed to another function